gardener/gardener/docs/deployment/feature_gates.md

 * `RotateSSHKeypairOnMaintenance` enables SSH keypair rotation in the maintenance controller of the gardener-controller-manager.
 Details can be found in [GEP-15](../proposals/15-manage-bastions-and-ssh-key-pair-rotation.md).
 * `DenyInvalidExtensionResources` causes the `seed-admission-controller` to deny invalid extension resources, instead of just logging validation errors.
 * `WorkerPoolKubernetesVersion` allows to overwrite the Kubernetes version used for shoot clusters per worker pool (see [this document](../usage/worker_pool_k8s_versions.md))
+* `CopyEtcdBackupsDuringControlPlaneMigration` enables the copy of etcd backups from the object store of the source seed to the object store of the destination seed during control plane migration.